 ar:turn_123.react.plan.ack.2.

-5. Turn log and indexed storage hold deeper layers
+6. Turn log and indexed storage hold deeper layers

 The turn log is the per-turn reconstruction substrate.
-It stores the ordered blocks emitted during one turn along with light metadata.
+It stores the ordered append-only blocks emitted during one turn along with light metadata.

 Fetch APIs, snippet recovery for react.memsearch, and other reconstruction flows rely on it.
+When a conversation is restored, the runtime

 Underneath that, the conversation store keeps full payload bodies while PostgreSQL index rows keep compact summaries and, for some artifact kinds, embeddings.
 That gives the system both full durable bodies and fast searchable records.

-6. Workspace is project memory
+7. Workspace is project memory

 Workspace is not just scratch disk.
 It is the memory surface for project continuity.
 React distinguishes durable workspace state under